These procedures must be read in conjunction with the Students Online in Public Schools Policy.

 5. Related documents

-Guidelines for the use of social media (staff only)
+Use of social media in your school (staff only)

 6. Contact information

 Manager, Capability Support

 7. History of changes